dbushell/dbushell-gutenberg-example/README.md

   * Enqueuing the necessary scripts and styles
   * Registering the ACF block

-I've made this plugin so these examples are easy to test.
+I've made this plugin so the examples are easy to try out.
 For theme development similar code can be used in the standard WordPress [theme functions](https://developer.wordpress.org/themes/basics/theme-functions/).

 ## 01 - Basic

 ![A basic Gutenberg block example](/.github/gutenberg-01-basic.png)

 The first example is the most basic of Gutenberg blocks created with React.
 The editor and front-end render the same uneditable content.
+The block has no functionality.

 ## 02 - Text Control